 Uxbridge Cricket Club:

-The Club is recognised as one of Middlesex’s out grounds,so has hosted Middlesex CCC when they’re unable to play at Lord’s.
+The Club was recognised as one of Middlesex’s out grounds, so has hosted Middlesex CCC when they were unable to play at Lord’s.
 This has enabled the local population to come along and enjoy the skills of E.H.
 Budd and Thomas Lord (who gave his name to the Lord’s cricket ground.
 Opponents have included the Waugh twins, Greenidge, Haynes, Marshall, Brearley, Ambrose and many more.

 There are two grounds and also grass and artificial practice facilities.
-We run four league sides on a Saturday, playing in the Middlesex County League, which is the premier league in the county.
+We run four league sides on a Saturday, playing in the Thames Valley Cricket League.

 We have a thriving colts section, with teams in the under 10, 11, 13, 15 and 17 age groups.
 It’s a testament to the atmosphere at the club that many of the senior team members rose through the colts section.